opensafely/documentation/docs/actions-scripts.md

 If you are not a member of the opensafely GitHub organisation, you must provide your own **Stata/MP** license.
 Unfortunately other Stata flavours are not yet supported; [let us know](how-to-get-help.md) if this is a problem.

-First, locate your Stata license string as follows:
+1. Locate your Stata license string as follows:
    Locate a text file, called `STATA.LIC` (on Windows) or `stata.lic` (macOS and Linux) which is usually at the top level of the folder of your Stata installation:

     * On Windows machine it's usually somewhere like `C:\Program Files\Stata17`
     * On Linux, somewhere like `/usr/local/stata17/`
     * On macOS it's usually in `/Applications/Stata/`

-Within that file, you'll find a license string of the format `SerialNumber!Code!Authorization!User!Organisation!VersionCode`.
+2. Within that file, locate a license string of the format `SerialNumber!Code!Authorization!User!Organisation!VersionCode`.

-Now set it as an environment variable, for example:
+3. Set it as an environment variable using a [method appropriate to your operating system](https://chlee.co/how-to-setup-environment-variables-for-windows-mac-and-linux/).
+On Linux or macOS, you'd do it like this:

         export STATA_LICENSE='your license string'

 The `opensafely` command line software will now automatically use this Stata license.

 ### Python